StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/about-observables.md

 ### Indicator of compromise (IOC)

-An observable can be marked as an indicator of compromise (IOC) once it is identified as being linked to suspicious or malicious activity.
+An observable can be [marked as an indicator of compromise (IOC)](update-an-observable-status.md#mark-an-observable-as-indicator-of-compromise-ioc) once it's identified as being linked to suspicious or malicious activity.

 ### Sighted

-An observable can be marked as sighted once it has been detected or observed in the environment.
+An observable can be [marked as sighted](update-an-observable-status.md#mark-an-observable-as-sighted) once it has been detected or observed in the environment.

 ## Similar alerts and cases

 Similar alerts and cases are detected based on shared observables.

 You can choose to [ignore similarity for contextual observables](exclude-an-observable-from-similarity-checks.md), such as the company domain name, or for observables that aren't related to any potential threat.

+## Permissions

+{!includes/access-manage-observables.md!}

 <h2>Next steps</h2>